 This Practice Note compares and contrasts the key differences between arbitration (and international arbitration) and other forms of alternative dispute resolution (ADR), namely: mediation, early neutral evaluation (ENE), adjudication and expert determination.
 It considers the key areas of procedure, decision makers' powers, confidentiality, cost, interim measures, appeals and enforcement.
 This topic may also be referred to as an overview and comparison of ADR processes or procedures.

-This Practice Note compares the arbitration rules of major, key or leading arbitral institutions and organisations, namely: the International Court of Arbitration of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the United Nations Commission on International Trade Law (UNCITRAL), the American Arbitration Association (AAA), the China International Economic and Trade Arbitration Commission (CIETAC), the Swiss Chambers’ Arbitration Institution (SCAI) (Swiss Rules), the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), and the Hong Kong International Arbitration Centre (HKIAC).
+This Practice Note compares the arbitration rules of major, key or leading arbitral institutions and organisations, namely: the International Court of Arbitration of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the United Nations Commission on International Trade Law (UNCITRAL), the American Arbitration Association (AAA), the China International Economic and Trade Arbitration Commission (CIETAC), the Swiss Arbitration Centre (SAC) (formerly the Swiss Chambers' Arbitration Institution or SCAI) (Swiss Rules), the Arbitration Institute of the Stockholm Chamber of Commerce (SCC), and the Hong Kong International Arbitration Centre (HKIAC).
 It compares the rules on the key issues of arbitral procedure, grounds for challenge/appeal, the award and costs.
 This includes considerations of jurisdiction, confidentiality, evidence, appointment of the tribunal and the availability of interim relief.
 This Practice Note also gives some guidance on which institution may be most appropriate in different circumstances.
 It also covers the important issue of dealing with costs under each set of rules.
 This may be referred to as: a comparison of major international arbitration institutions; a quick guide to the rules of the leading arbitral institutions and organisations; which arbitral institution and why; comparative chart of international arbitration rules; and, arbitral organisations and procedural rules.

 This Practice Note covers how the parties, the tribunal and the court (under section 43 of the Arbitration Act 1996 (AA 1996) for English-seated arbitrations) may be involved in the resolution of disputes over documentary evidence in arbitration.
 The Practice Note includes discussion of the guidance set out in the International Bar Association Rules on the Taking of Evidence in International Arbitration (IBA Rules).
 The Practice Note also covers the consequences of a party's failure to comply with an order to produce documents issued by the tribunal.
 In resolving a dispute over documentary evidence, parties often make use of a Redfern schedule and this Practice Note contains a link to an example or precedent for this purpose.